Fracton Models on General Three-Dimensional Manifolds: Discussion

 As comparison, the authors of \refcite{Slagle17a} advocate that fracton models should be regarded as representing geometric orders.
 Their approach was to consider how lattice geometry affects the low-energy physics and phase of matter as defined by generalized local unitary (gLU) equivalence.

 It would be interesting to understand which components of this discussion generalize to other fracton models.
 For some of the type-I fracton models, a similar RG procedure can be identified; thus the SCTF structure may apply to these fracton models as well.
-On the other hand, type-II fracton models like the Haah code do not fall within this framework.
-It would be interesting to identify a substitute for the SCTF structure on general $3$-manifolds for these fracton models.
+On the other hand, type-II fracton models such as the Haah code do not fall within this framework.
+Moreover there is a class of gapless $U(1)$ fracton models. \cite{PretkoU1,electromagnetismPretko,Rasmussen2016,Xu2006,PretkoTheta,PretkoDuality}.
+It would be interesting to identify a substitute for the SCTF structure on general $3$-manifolds for these related models.